 The perfection of the still-life to me is that everything means everything.
-Because of the still-life’s simplicity, every subject matter, every composition, every stroke, shadow, and highlight become allegories for the world around me.
+Because of the still-life’s simplicity, every subject matter, every composition, every stroke, shadow, and highlight become metaphors for the world around me.
 I paint symbols of my domestic life — books, laundry, hair ribbons.
 My still-lifes are paintings of life contained.
 I paint with as much beauty as I can muster, because beauty, I believe, is the balance of pain.

 The paintings are composed by intuition.
 A placement in a corner has a tender or shy feeling to me.
 A placement on a center axis has an open and direct feel.
 I strip my still-lifes of their surroundings — even their horizon line, and often their color — until only light, form, and shadow remain.

 Through paint, water, and patience, the still-lifes become an external product of an internal process, shoved out into the world, my explanation of life.